m3db/m3/docs/content/operational_guides/availability_consistency_durability.md

+---
-# Tuning Availability, Consistency, and Durability
+title: "Tuning Availability, Consistency, and Durability"

-## Overview
+weight: 5
+---

 M3DB is designed as a High Availability [HA](https://en.wikipedia.org/wiki/High_availability) system because it doesn't use a consensus protocol like Raft or Paxos to enforce strong consensus and consistency guarantees.
 However, even within the category of HA systems, there is a broad spectrum of consistency and durability guarantees that a database can provide.